 Geofencing allows you to create virtual geographic boundaries on a map that can serve a variety of intuitive functions.

 Combined with alerting and reporting functions, geofencing keeps you aware of the exact moment a vehicle in your fleet enters or exits a user-defined area on a map.

-Geofencing can be used to track the exact time and location one of your drivers has entered your pre-defined geofence, for example, a specific jobsite.
-This can then be used to figure out the approximate start and end to that driver’s work day.
+Geofencing can be used to track the exact time and location one of your drivers has entered your pre-defined geofence, for example, a specific job site.

 Fleets can use this engine data in order to reinforce better driving habits among vehicle operators, thus reducing the potential for accidents to occur.